CuongNN218/zalo_ltr_2021/README.md

 Our pipeline is combination of BM25 and Sentence Transfromer.
 Let us describe our approach briefly:

 - Step 1: We trained a BM25 model for searching similar pair.
-We used BM25 for create negative sentence pair for training Sentence Transformer in Step 3.
+We used BM25 to create negative sentence pairs for training Sentence Transformer in Step 3.
-- Step 1: We trained Masked Language Model using legal_corpus from training data.
-Models are used
+- Step 1: We trained Masked Language Model using legal corpus from training data.
+Our masked languague models are
 ```
 VinAI/PhoBert-Large
 FPTAI/ViBert